Free Shipping on most orders over $89

 What is the best instant hot water dispenser?

-The best hot water dispenser would be easy to install and easy to use.
-With an open-vent hot water dispenser, you don't have the worry about expanding pressure or complicated installation.
-The Quick & Hot from Mountain Plumbing meets these criteria and is energy-efficient.
+The best hot water dispenser should be easy to install and operate.
+With an open-vent hot water dispenser, you don't need to warry about expanding pressure or complicated installation.
+We recommend the Quick & Hot from Mountain Plumbing because of its energy efficiency, ease of use, and simple installation.